Xiaomi Pocophone F1

-The Xiaomi Pocophone F1 (Xiaomi POCO F1 in India) is a smartphone developed by Xiaomi Inc, a Chinese electronics company based in Beijing.
+The Xiaomi Pocophone F1 (Xiaomi Poco F1 in India) is a smartphone developed by Xiaomi Inc, a Chinese electronics company based in Beijing.
 It was announced on 22 August 2018 in New Delhi, India.
 Though part of Xiaomi's line of mid-range devices, it is equipped with high-end specifications.
 The device is available globally in limited numbers, except for India where it enjoys wide availability.
 The Pocophone was often considered to be a flagship model of the Redmi line of 2019, although officially marketed as a separate and distinct model.

 Specifications

 Hardware

 The Pocophone F1 runs on a Snapdragon 845 (10 nm) SoC with an Adreno 630 to handle graphics.
 It features a 6.18" IPS LCD capacitive touchscreen screen with an aspect ratio of 18.7:9 and a resolution of 1080 x 2246 pixels.
 The display also has a wide notch at the top.
 There is also the Gorilla Glass 3 protection. this phone has gone for a polycarbonate body.
+Another variant of the Pocophone F1, dubbed the Armoured Edition, had a kevlar finish on the back of the phone as opposed to the polycarbonate.

 Camera

-The Pocophone F1 has dual rear cameras based on Sony's Exmor RS (stacked CMOS) IMX363 1/2.55" sensor with 12 MP, ƒ/1.9 aperture and 1.4 µm pixel size.
+The Pocophone F1 has dual rear cameras based on Sony's Exmor RS (stacked CMOS) IMX363 1/2.55" sensor with 12 MP, ƒ/1.9 aperture and 1.4 μm pixel size.
 It has dual pixel Phase detection autofocus (PDAF).
-The secondary camera acts as a depth sensor with 5 MP, aperture ƒ/2.0 and pixel size of 1.12 µm and a dual-LED flash.
+The secondary camera acts as a depth sensor with 5 MP, aperture ƒ/2.0 and pixel size of 1.12 μm and a dual-LED flash.
 The camera has HDR and panorama options.
-Video can be made in 2160p@60fps, 1080p@60fps (gyro-EIS), or 1080p@960fps mode.
+Video can be made in 2160p@60 fps, 1080p@60 fps (gyro-EIS), or 1080p@960 fps mode.
 The camera has a manual mode as well; users can adjust white balance (presets and light temperature), set a shutter speed (1/1000s to 32s) and ISO (100-3200).
 There is also a manual focus with focus peaking.
 A software update in January 2019 added 960fps slo-mo video recording and night mode.

-At the front, the device features a 20 MP selfie camera with ƒ/2.0 aperture and 0.9 µm pixel size, which has HDR software and analytic capabilities coupled with 2μm large pixel (4-in-1 Super Pixel) technology.
+At the front, the device features a 20 MP selfie camera with ƒ/2.0 aperture and 0.9 μm pixel size, which has HDR software and analytic capabilities coupled with 2 μm large-pixel (4-in-1 Super Pixel) technology.
 Selfie software includes AI Beautify 4.0 and precise bokeh effects.
-Video can be recorded at 1080p@30fps.
+Video can be recorded at 1080p@30 fps.
 There is also an infrared light sensor and infrared camera for facial recognition.

 Pictures can be taken in JPEG or RAW format (RAW in DNG format is available on the Open Camera application and Google Camera Ports).
 The camera app has an option of including watermarks in the picture.

 Battery

 The Pocophone F1 has a 4000 mAh Li-Po battery.
-The battery is 18W ″Quick Charge™ 3.0″ type developed by Qualcomm where the port (USB Type-C port) is vastly superior to standard USB.
+The battery is 18 W ″Quick Charge™ 3.0″ type developed by Qualcomm where the port (USB Type-C port) is vastly superior to standard USB.
 It has 94 h of endurance as tested by GSMarena.